The Product Regulation and Liability Review: Japan

 Evidence preservation proceedings

-A party (petitioner) may request that the court issue an order to preserve the evidence, if the petitioner provides prima facie evidence that circumstances exist in which it will be difficult to examine evidence, including circumstances where the other party may spoil evidence.42 The order is granted pursuant to an ex parte hearing requested by the petitioner, and the other party is notified of such an order only several hours before the judge implements the preservation order, which may avoid the other party spoiling the relevant evidence.
+A party (petitioner) may request that the court issue an order to preserve the evidence if the petitioner provides prima facie evidence that circumstances exist in which it will be difficult to examine evidence, including circumstances where the other party might spoil evidence.45 The order is granted pursuant to an ex parte hearing requested by the petitioner, and the other party is notified of such an order only several hours before the judge implements the preservation order, which might avoid the other party spoiling the relevant evidence.

 viii Mass tort actions